borismus/smus.com/content/books/neurochemistry-music/index.md

 posted: October 23, 2017
 rating: yes

-I picked up [“The Mozart Effect”][mozart] on a whim, at Powell’s in Portland, hoping that it would provide some insights (via well conducted scientific studies) of how music affects the mind and the body.
+I picked up [“The Mozart Effect”](https://www.amazon.ca/Mozart-Effect-Tapping-Strengthen-Creative/dp/0060937203) on a whim, at Powell’s in Portland, hoping that it would provide some insights (via well conducted scientific studies) of how music affects the mind and the body.
 Unfortunately what I found was a bunch of woo woo with very little substantiation in the scientific realm.
 In some of the first words of the book, the author claims that he made a blood clot in his brain disappear by humming, praying, and envisioning a vibrating hand on the right side of his skull.
-The book has already been [widely discredited][mozart-bs], but I remain fascinated by the effects of music.
+The book has already been [widely discredited][mozart-bs](http://skepdic.com/mozart.html), but I remain fascinated by the effects of music.
 I read somewhere that music is possibly the strongest non-chemical intervention for people, with the possible exception of exercise.

-I stumbled on Daniel Levitin, author of a book called ["This is Your Brain on Music"][brain-music], through a podcast.
-Burned by The Mozart Effect, I thought that a less popular, more academic survey might be a quicker way to ramp up, and found [this paper on his blog][paper], published in Trends in Cognitive Science.
+I stumbled on Daniel Levitin, author of a book called ["This is Your Brain on Music"][brain-music](https://www.amazon.ca/This-Your-Brain-Music-Obsession/dp/0452288525), through a podcast.
+Burned by The Mozart Effect, I thought that a less popular, more academic survey might be a quicker way to ramp up, and found [this paper on his blog](https://daniellevitin.com/levitinlab/articles/2013-TICS_1180.pdf), published in Trends in Cognitive Science.
 The paper is a bit challenging for me, being mostly ignorant about neurophysiology and neurochemistry, but is well written, and includes helpful glossaries and appendices.